 Paklenica National Park is part of the Velebit Mountains and is a popular hiking and climbing area.

 Zadar is an incredibly diverse city that you shouldn’t miss when visiting Croatia.
 With a deep connection to history and nature, there is something for every traveler here.
-There are also many great restaurants and cafes where you can sample local food and unwind.
+In addition, there are many great restaurants and cafés where you can taste local food and unwind.